 Utilities and reconciliations FAQs

-EVERYTHING YOU NEED TO KNOW ABOUT YOUR UTILITIES AND RECONCILATIONS
+EVERYTHING YOU NEED TO KNOW ABOUT YOUR UTILITIES

 Your utility charges include electricity, heat, and water, including the costs of cold water, hot water, heat, and wastewater.
 You’ll be charged in pence per unit (kWh) of fuel for electricity/heat, with a daily standing charge in pence per day.
 For water, you'll be charged in pounds per unit of water (m3) with a daily standing charge in pence per day.